Einliterflasche/pg-worm/pg-worm/README.md

 #[tokio::main]
 async fn main() -> Result<(), pg_worm::Error> {
-    // First create a connection.
+    // First connect to your server.
 This can be only done once. connect!("postgres://me:me@localhost:5432", NoTls).await?;

     // Then, create tables for your models.